Slip coach: History

-The remaining British railway companies adopted slipping with varying degrees of enthusiasm, with 58 daily slips being made by 9 companies in 1875, rising to 189 being made by 12 companies in 1914 when slipping was at its peak.
-During World War I, slip services almost disappeared, as there were fewer staff available to operate any service and slip services needed an additional guard compared to the train stopping.
-After the war, slip services did not attract any priority, services were necessarily slower than normal because the railway suffered from a maintenance backlog, there was still a shortage of staff and companies were uncertain what the future held after the railways had been under Government control during the war.
-In 1918, there were 8 daily slip services, rising to 31 at the Grouping and reaching a post-war peak of 47 in 1924.
+The remaining British railway companies adopted slipping with varying degrees of enthusiasm, with 58 daily slips being made by nine companies in 1875, rising to 189 being made by 12 companies in 1914, when slipping was at its peak.
+During the First World War slip services almost disappeared, for there were fewer staff available to operate any service, and slip services needed an additional guard compared to the train stopping.
+After the war, slip services did not attract any priority; services were necessarily slower than normal because the railway suffered from a maintenance backlog, there was still a shortage of staff, and companies were uncertain what the future held after the railways had been under Government control during the war.
+In 1918 there were eight daily slip services; this had risen to 31 at the Grouping, and reached a post-war peak of 47 in 1924.

-They gradually fell out of favour for many reasons, in the South East the railways were electrified allowing faster acceleration, elsewhere trains were travelling faster and able to reach their destinations without slipping coaches but instead stopping, where they could also pick up passengers, without a later arrival time.
-Perhaps the most compelling reason, according to the Manchester Guardian, was the lack of corridor connections to the rest of the train, slip coach passengers couldn't access the restaurant car.
+Slip services gradually fell out of favour, for many reasons.
+In the south-east the railways were electrified, allowing faster acceleration; elsewhere trains were travelling faster, and hence able to stop (thus enabling them to pick up more passengers) instead of using slipping coaches, yet without a later arrival time.
+Perhaps the most compelling reason, according to The Manchester Guardian, was the lack of corridor connections to the rest of the train: slip-coach passengers could not access the restaurant car.